Leslie Hardman

-Reverend Leslie Henry Hardman MBE HCF (18 February 1913 – 7 October 2008) was an Orthodox Rabbi and the first Jewish British Army chaplain to enter Bergen-Belsen concentration camp, an experience "that made him a public figure, both within his community and outside it".
+Reverend Leslie Henry Hardman MBE HCF (born 18 February 1913 – 7 October 2008) was an Orthodox Rabbi and the first Jewish British Army chaplain to enter Bergen-Belsen concentration camp, an experience "that made him a public figure, both within his community and outside it".

 Early life

-Hardman was born in Glynneath, Wales to Abraham and Dora Hardman, who were Ashkenazi Jewish from Poland and Russia respectively.
-The couple lived in the Welsh valleys and in Lancashire, working as small business traders.
+He was born in Glynneath, Wales to Abraham and Dora Hartmann, who were Ashkenazi Jews from Poland and Russia, respectively.
+The couple worked as small business traders and anglicised their name as 'Hardman'.
 While he was still young, the family moved to Liverpool where he attended the Hope Street Jewish School.
 Hardman attended a yeshivah and then the University of Leeds, where he took his BA and then an MA.
 He married his wife Josi (1911–2007) on 14 October 1936, two years after becoming minister of the Jewish community at St. Anne's, where he was also the shochet, or ritual slaughterer.
 From there he took a ministerial appointment in Leeds.